nuclio/nuclio/docs/tasks/deploying-functions.md

 No functions found
 ```

-Now deploy your function, specifying the function name, the path, the "nuclio" namespace to which all setup guides expect functions to go to and applicable registry information:
+Now, deploy your function.
+Specify the function's namespace ("nuclio" in all the setup tutorials), path, runtime, handler function, and applicable registry information, and optionally set additional flags:

 ```sh
 nuctl deploy my-function \